cheind/autoregressive/etc/presentation/autoregressive.md

 $$
 p(\mathbf{X}).
 $$
+This is in contrast discriminative models, which model conditional distributions, e.g. $p(X_3 \mid X_2,X_1)$.

-Given the joint distribution, we might generate *new* data via sampling
+Given the joint distribution, we can generate *new* data via sampling
 $$
 \mathbf{x} \sim p(\mathbf{X}).
 $$

-Note, this is in contrast discriminative models, which model only conditional distributions, e.g. $p(X_3|X_2,X_1)$.

 ---